kinshuk-code-1729/Data-Structures-and-Algorithms/README.md

 - Often Data structures are used in the combination of algorithms.

 ## ✨ How are data structures used in programming language?
-- The data structure is not any programming language like C, C++, java, etc.
+- The data structure is not any programming language like _C, C++, Java,_ etc.
 - It is a set of algorithms that we can use in any programming language to structure the data in the memory.
-- To structure the data in memory, 'n' number of algorithms were proposed, and all these algorithms are known as Abstract data types.
+- To structure the data in memory, **_'n'_** number of algorithms were proposed, and all these algorithms are known as Abstract data types.

 ## Classification of Data Structure:
 ![classification of DS](https://media.geeksforgeeks.org/wp-content/uploads/20220520182504/ClassificationofDataStructure-660x347.jpg)